-While there have been no documented cases of transmission as of yet, experts recommend rather than wiping down cardboard boxes and plastic bags; people should concentrate on washing their hands.
+While there have been no documented transmission cases yet, experts recommend rather than wiping down cardboard boxes and plastic bags.
+People should concentrate on washing their hands.
 However, wrapping items like boxes and containers should be disposed of.

 Can I Get COVID-19 From Eating Contaminated Food?